 If you concentrate in an area you are most passionate about the training and education part will come naturally.

-Contractor businesses like electricians, plumbing and HVAC require special licenses and training so you will need to make sure your approved to work before opening your own business.
-Often the best way to learn the trade is to do apprenticeships or work under a company until you get a good grip on the day to day run of things.
+Contractor businesses like electricians, plumbing and HVAC require special licenses and training so you will need to make sure you approved to work before opening your own business.
+Often the best way to learn the trade is to do apprenticeships or work under a company until you get a good grip on the day-to-day run of things.

 Where will your office or warehouse be?